2018 audition applications are available. Scroll down to learn more.

 The Academy will be selecting a group of individuals to participate in a series of Trainee Drumline Masterclasses as well.
 Those participants will be offered a series of masterclasses held in tandem with the monthly camp experiences in Arizona.
 More information will be made available at the auditions in December.

-Open House & Early Audition Sessions (All prospective members, Parents, and Fans)
+Open House Sessions (All prospective members, Parents, and Fans)

-The 2017 season begins with two educational and informational Open House sessions.
+Once again, The Academy will be holding a series of Informational and instructional Open House events prior to the Audition camps.
 These sessions are an opportunity for prospective members, parents, and fans to learn about the plans for the upcoming season, meet a few of the staff, get to know some of our veteran members, and gain a better understanding of the expectations of membership for the corps.
 It is also an opportunity for performers to hone in on some of The Academy techniques and audition expectations with short instructional segments given by staff and veteran members.
 Each of these sessions are FREE to all who attend, however it is strongly encouraged for the participants to have registered online and received the audition materials prior to the sessions so that you can be prepared, and we can know that you are planning to attend.
 The Academy will be holding Three Open House & Early Audition Sessions on the following dates:

-The Audition camps will be held on the first weekends in December 2016.
-This audition weekend will be held at a school facility in the greater Phoenix area.
+The Audition camps will be held on the first weekends in December 2017.
+This audition weekend will be held at Casa Grande H.S. facility just south of the greater Phoenix area.
 All interested individuals are encouraged to attend the audition camp.
-The format of this move-in experience is intended to educate and inform all attendees while providing an opportunity for the staff to evaluate those who are vying for a position in the 2017 corps.
-Students who are not necessarily able to perform with the corps in 2017, but are hoping to join sometime in the future are STRONGLY encouraged to attend this audition camp.
+The format of this move-in experience is intended to educate and inform all attendees while providing an opportunity for the staff to evaluate those who are vying for a position in the 2018 corps.
+Students who are not necessarily able to perform with the corps in 2018, but are hoping to join sometime in the future are STRONGLY encouraged to attend this audition camp.
 Understanding the physical requirements, technique programs, and work ethic required is the best way to ensure future acceptance into the corps.
 The more exposure the staff has to the performers, the better the chances are to gaining a future member spot.
 The cost for the Audition camp is $100, which includes the cost for housing, food, audition shirt, and materials for the weekend ($25 discount if paid by December 1).

 Registration/move-in begins at 5:30pm, Orientation/Auditions begin at 7:30pm on Friday